-Revaluation of non-current assets or a group of assets is only performed when the owned asset's fair value at the time of acquisition is greater than \$1.5 million and the estimated useful life exceeds three years.
-Revaluations are undertaken on a regular cycle.
+The scope of the valuation of property, plant and equipment included all: land, buildings, site improvements, site infrastructure and plant and equipment with an acquisition greater than \$1.5 million and useful life greater than three years.
+Revaluations are undertaken within a 6 year cycle.
 Non-current tangible assets that are acquired between revaluations are held at cost until the next valuation, where they are revalued to fair-value.
 If at any time management considers that the carrying amount of an asset greater than \$1.5 million materially differs from its fair value, then the asset will be revalued regardless of when the last revaluation took place.